See my guide on how to use an Instant Pot.

 Instructions

-• Turn on saute mode on Instant Pot and add the olive oil.
-When the pot is hot, add the onion and saute until onion begins to soften, about 2 minutes.
+• Turn on sauté mode on Instant Pot and add the olive oil.
+When the pot is hot, add the onion and sauté until onion begins to soften, about 2 minutes.
 Add the garlic and cook, stirring, for 30 seconds.
 Press Cancel to turn off the Instant Pot.

 • Pour in 1 cup of the vegetable broth and scrape up any bits that may be stuck to the bottom of the pot.
 Add all of the remaining ingredients, including the remaining 2 cups broth, to the pot.
 Stir.

 • The Instant Pot will take about 15 minutes to reach pressure and then the cook time will begin counting down.
 When the cook time ends, allow the pressure to release naturally for 10 minutes by leaving the Instant Pot alone.
-Then do a quick release of the remaining pressure by carefully turning the steam release valve to the venting position.
+Then do a quick release of the remaining pressure by carefully moving the steam release valve to the venting position.
 (I do this using the handle of a long spoon.)

 • Once all of the steam has escaped and the pin drops down, open the Instant Pot lid.
-Use an immersion blender to puree the soup until smooth, or transfer it in batches to a blender to puree.
+Use an immersion blender to puree the soup until smooth, or transfer it in batches to a countertop blender to puree.
 Serve.

 Notes

-• The soup can be stored in an airtight container in the refrigerator for up to 4 days, or in the freezer for up to 3 months.
+• To Store/Freeze: The soup can be stored in an airtight container in the refrigerator for up to 4 days, or in the freezer for up to 3 months.
 If you plan to add cream or half and half to your soup, add it after freezing and thawing.

 Serving: 1.25cups, Calories: 136kcal, Carbohydrates: 21g, Protein: 2g, Fat: 6g, Saturated Fat: 3g, Cholesterol: 10mg, Sodium: 614mg, Potassium: 552mg, Fiber: 3g, Sugar: 5g, Vitamin A: 16947IU, Vitamin C: 32mg, Calcium: 77mg, Iron: 1mg